SayantiPalKCMS/binance-mcp-server/README.md

 **Important Notice**: This software is provided for educational and development purposes only.
 Cryptocurrency trading involves substantial risk of financial loss.

 ### 📋 Risk Acknowledgment
-- **🎯 Testing Environment**: Always use Binance testnet for development and testing
+- **Testing Environment**: Always use Binance testnet for development and testing
-- **💰 Financial Risk**: Only trade with funds you can afford to lose
+- **Financial Risk**: Only trade with funds you can afford to lose
-- **🔍 Due Diligence**: Conduct thorough testing before deploying to live trading
+- **Due Diligence**: Conduct thorough testing before deploying to live trading
-- **🚫 No Liability**: Developers assume no responsibility for financial losses
+- **No Liability**: Developers assume no responsibility for financial losses

 ### 📄 License & Attribution